discrete-notes/discrete-notes.github.io/_posts/2019-02-12-simulation-2.md

 Note that during the simulation, different edges around a white node have been labeled by different black nodes.
-Thus, a priori, the set labels on these edges are rather uncorrelated: they come from different simulations, based on different view of the graph.
+Thus, a priori, the set labels on these edges are rather uncorrelated: they come from different simulations, based on different local views of the graph.
-Nevertheless, there exists one relation betweens these sets.
+Nevertheless, the following claims says something about the set labels around a white node.

 *Claim:*
 Consider a set labeling around a white node after simulation.
 For each edge one